felipefrr/mpa_splc/README.md

 We're covering the following aspects of this project: Unit Tests, Code Coverage, Linting and Type Checking.

 ### 📝💻 Todo
-- [ ] Implement function add artificial source and sync vertex.
+- [ ] Implement function add artificial source and sync vertex
 - [ ] Implement Main Path Search
 - [ ] Create a good UI
+- [ ] Improve unit tests implementation
 - [50%] Migrate all the code of rdurelli/splc_main_path to this repo
 - [✔️] Write the unit tests for `convert_graph_to_dag`
 - [✔️] Write the unit tests